tapaseomkar/JavaBasic/README.md

 6.FileSix:    write a program that accepts a directory name and deletes its content and sub-content.

 7.FileSeven:  write a program that accepts a directory name and changes all its contents to read-only mode.

+8.FileEight:  create a program that will check the file extension available in a specific folder and display the name of the filtered file.
+Use below approach.....

+>With lambda function approach

+>Create FileFILTER

+>Use reference of filefilter that should hold the lambda function that will hold the filterfile.